Six-dimensional supermultiplets from bundles on projective spaces

 between the functors $\Gamma_\ast : \QCoh_{\mathcal{O}_X} \rightarrow \Mod_R $ and $ \widetilde{(\cdot)} : \Mod_R \rightarrow \QCoh_{\mathcal{O}_X}$.
 Upon using $\widetilde{\Gamma_{\ast}(\cG)} = \cG$, this implies that

 Shifting and summing on both sides, one reconstructs the graded morphisms:

 where we have used that $\Gamma \circ \SHom_{\P^n} = \Hom_{\P^n}, $ where $\Gamma$ is the global section functor.
-Deriving the above functors, one gets a local-to-global spectral sequence, which in the case we are interested yields the isomorphism
+Deriving the above functors, one gets a local-to-global spectral sequence, which in the case of interest yields the isomorphism

 Plugging this into~\eqref{eq: tensor hom}, we finally obtain

 which concludes the proof. \end{proof} This result establishes that the dualizing module of $\Gamma_*(\cF)$ arises geometrically from the sheaf $\SHom_{\mathcal{O}_{\P^{\scalemath{0.4}{n}}}} (\iota_\ast \mathcal{F}, \omega^\circ_X)(n+1)$.
 The above theorem, together with~\eqref{extr}, implies the following corollary. \begin{cor} If $\Gamma_*(\cF)$ is a Cohen--Macaulay $R$-module, then we have